scottgamer/node-es6-boilerplate/README.md

 Skeleton Node is a RESTful API framework build on top of Express.

-It offers a ready-to-use architecture based on the Laravel framework, including authentication and role-based authorization, database interaction with TypeORM, connection to external RESTful API's using axios, unit and integartion testing.
+It offers a ready-to-use architecture based on the Laravel framework, including authentication and role-based authorization, database interaction with TypeORM, connection to external RESTful API's using axios, unit and integration testing.

 ## Requirements